findstructureintime/Time-Series-Analysis/Module_1_Visualization/README.md

 **Script 2: *simpleTimeseriesPlots.m***

-1. Next, open the script called simpleTimeseriesPlots.m.
+1. Next, open the script called *simpleTimeseriesPlots.m*.
 We will also run this script line by line.
 Highlight and run the following lines:
 ```matlab
 % get to know the simple plot function
 figure(1)